"Dani, go get ready for dinner," my mother called to me while ascending the stairs two at a time.

 "My name's Danielle and I'm seventeen," I said, turning and stooping down to be on her level.

 "You're going to be my new sister, y'know that, right?"

 "What's your mother like?" she asked a little, tugging at the lacey hem of her pretty dress, and failing to meet my eyes as confidently as she had a few moments ago.

 "She's a lawyer so she works a lot.
 She's really nice and -"

 "Does she take you places and play with you?" she asked, suddenly very excited.

 "Sometimes," I nodded.

 "Shut up!
 You don't know that!"
-Brennan shouted.
+Brennan shouted, shoving his sister slightly.

 It suddenly felt like all the eyes in the room were on me and that made me uncomfortable.
 My throat was suddenly dry.

 "Guys!
 It's time to go," Gavin called from the kitchen.